cefriel/competence-kg/README.md

 The status of the database is automatically persisted in the `neo4j` folder as defined in the `docker-compose.yml` file.
 The folder can be deleted to erase all the data in the database.

 ## RDF Database
 The graph database is modelled according to the ontology `ontology.ttl` defined in the `model` folder and available online at [https://knowledge.c-innovationhub.com/competence-kg/schema](https://knowledge.c-innovationhub.com/competence-kg/schema).
 The ontology reuses the `foaf` vocabulary and adds further classes and properties.
-The ontology can be visualised using the `WebVOWL` webapp.
+The ontology can be visualised using the [WebVOWL](http://vowl.visualdataweb.org/webvowl.html) webapp.
 In the `model` folder the file `content-negotiation.sh` shows how different cURL requests return different representations of the ontology.

 The `competence-kg-rdf.ipynb` notebook contains the code to construct the knowledge graph and to inspect and query the it.
-An in-memory database is instantiated using the `rdflib` library and the CSV files in the `data` folder.
+An in-memory database is instantiated using the [RDFLib](https://pypi.org/project/rdflib/) library and the CSV files in the `data` folder.
 In this case, the `*-iri.csv` files are considered instead of the `assignment.csv` and `competences.csv` files.
 Indeed, we leverage the SKOS vocabulary describing the DigComp framework (already [available online](http://publications.europa.eu/resource/dataset/digital-competence-framework)) to enrich the company's graph without having to instantiate from the CSV all the data about the competences.

-The mappings from the CSV files to the ontology are defined using YARRRML, compiled to RML using the `yatter` tool and executed using the `morph-kgc` processor.
+The mappings from the CSV files to the ontology are defined using YARRRML, compiled to RML using the [yatter](https://github.com/oeg-upm/yatter) tool and executed using the [morph-kgc](https://github.com/morph-kgc/morph-kgc) processor.
 The mappings are available in `mappings` folder.
 The `SPARQL` language is used to query the database.

 The generated RDF graphs are serialised in the Turtle format and saved in the `rdf` folder together with a dump of the DigComp SKOS vocabulary.